appium/appium/docs/en/writing-running-appium/appium-bindings.md

 ### Push File

-Pushes a file to the device.
+Pushes a file to the device. *Android only*

 ```ruby
 # ruby